h2non/nar/README.md

 - Tarball with gzip compression/decompression
 - Built-in support for archive extraction
 - Built-in support for application execution
+- Built-in support for application installation
+- Supports downloading and running archives from remote servers
 - Supports application pre/post run hooks (from [npm scripts][npm-scripts])
 - Allow to embed dependencies by type
 - Allow to embed global dependencies